 In 2002, in Ibadan, she met Prince Olasehinde Odimayo, founder and director of TreasureHouse Fine Arts, Lagos.
 Because she was more outgoing and outspoken, her mother had asked her to accompany her sister to present her sister’s tapestries to Prince Odimayo.
 When they met Mr Odimayo, Nana spoke passionately about her sister’s works.
 Seeing her passion and wit, Mr Odimayo asked her to come work for him.
 It was an exciting opportunity, and although she was not sure what to expect, her desire to take on new challenges moved her to accept the job.
 “She possesses the perfect mix of resourcefulness, industry, intellect and passion,” Mr Odimayo said.

 To continue the work of meeting some of these challenges, which she had begun at Arthouse Contemporary, Nana founded Art Pantheon in 2019.
-Its purpose was to bridge the gap in art handling, documenting, art logistics, and organising exhibitions.
+Its purpose was to bridge the gap in art handling, documenting, logistics, and exhibition organising.
 For her, it was important that artists not only make work but have their work properly documented and managed.
-She channelled her past experiences and observations into establishing an enterprise that would work for artists’ economic and artistic interests.
+She channeled her past experiences and observations into establishing an enterprise that would cater to the economic and professional interests of artists.

 So far, Art Pantheon has organised two exhibitions.
 The first, Mẹ́tàlá by Nigerian sculptor Dotun Popoola showed from November to December in 2020.
 The exposition featured thirteen metal sculptures, hence the name Mẹ́tàlá (13 in Yoruba).
 In the exhibition, Popoola creates a synergy of multiple ideas.
 He blends his family heritage, their relationship with metal, and the ancestral and religious figures of his background into a grand narrative on identity.
 Art Pantheon provided the space and the auspices for this ambitious project, seeing it to a successful and impactful completion.